Naveen0903/react-cms-demo-server/README.md

 Steps to run the project:
 1. Install mogodb locally else obtain the mongodb connection URL from the mongo atlas server.
-2. In case of atlas server connection, following variables need to be set in env file.
+2. In case of atlas server connection, following variables need to be set in env file.<br />
     MONGO_URL=<MONGO_URL> <br />
     NODE_ENV=production/development/local <br />
     WHITELISTED_URL=http://localhost;http://localhost:3000;<other url that is allowed access the backend API> <br />